NIS2: EU directive for cyber security

 Conclusion: NIS2 realisation picks up speed again

-This enables them to fulfil regulatory requirements in good time - and significantly strengthen their digital resilience at the same time.
+This enables them to meet regulatory requirements while significantly strengthening their digital resilience.

 Achieve NIS2 compliance for your organisation with Robin Data